-Help children like Ava wishes come true
+Help make wishes come true for kids like Ava

 Brave little Ava bolted like an Olympic sprinter when she first saw her new cubby in her backyard.